deveshm/connormcgarr.github.io/_posts/2019-07-12-WS32_recv()-Reuse.md

 00000000  89E7              mov edi,esp
 ```

-The first instruction of __`xor ecx, ecx`__ is to 'zero' out the ECX register, for our calculations.
+The first instruction of __`xor ecx,ecx`__ is to 'zero' out the ECX register, for our calculations.
 XOR'ing any value with itself, will result in a zero value.

 The second instruction will add `0x88` bytes to the CL register.
 The CL register (counter low), is an 8 bit register (with CH, or counter high)that makes up the 16 bit register CX.
 CX is a 16 bit register that makes up the 32 bit register (x86) ECX.